Scarlett422301/LOCUS/README.md

 -   `q`: Number of ICs/subnetworks to extract.
 -   `V`: Number of nodes in the network.
 Note: p should be equal to V(V-1)/2.
 -   `MaxIteration`: Maximum number of iterations.
 The default number is 100.
--   `penalty`: The penalization approach for uniform sparsity, which can be "NULL"","SCAD", "L1" and "Hardthreshold".
+-   `penalty`: The penalization approach for uniform sparsity, which can be "NULL"","SCAD", "L1" or "Hardthreshold".
 Defaults to "SCAD".
 -   `phi`: The tuning parameter $\phi$ for uniform sparse penalty.
 The default is 0.9.
 -   `approximation`: Whether to use an approximated algorithm to speed up the algorithm.
-The default is "TRUE".
-It is suggested to be used.
+By default, this option is set to "TRUE", which is recommended for faster computation.
 -   `preprocess`: Whether to preprocess the data, which reduces the data dimension to q and whiten the data.
 The default is "TRUE".
 -   `espli1`: Toleration for convergence on mixing coefficient matrix, i.e. A. The default is 0.001.
 -   `espli2`: Toleration for convergence on latent sources, i.e. S. The default is 0.001.